paychex/splunk-python/Splunk2Git/README.md

 ## What is git?

 If you don't know what git is, you can learn more about what git is [here](https://www.git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).
 Git is a distributed revision control and source code management system.
-This script require's you to already have git installed and properly configured to function with your repository.
+This script requires you to already have git installed and properly configured to function with your repository.

 ## Requirements